zenUnicorn/Building-end-to-end-pipelines-with-Sematic/README.md

 - Post to third-party APIs – post labelling requests, JIRA tickets, Slack messages, etc.
 - Arbitrary Python logic – really anything that can be implemented in Python.

-> Note: Python versions 3.8 and 3.9 are supported.
+> Note: Python versions 3.8 and 3.9 are supported..

 ## Installation